Task-based language teaching: Types of task

 According to N. S. Prabhu, there are three main categories of task: information-gap, reasoning-gap, and opinion-gap.

 Information-gap activity, which involves a transfer of given information from one person to another – or from one form to another, or from one place to another – generally calling for the decoding or encoding of information from or into language.
 One example is pair work in which each member of the pair has a part of the total information (for example an incomplete picture) and attempts to convey it verbally to the other.
 Another example is completing a tabular representation with information available in a given piece of text.
 The activity often involves selection of relevant information as well, and learners may have to meet criteria of completeness and correctness in making the transfer.

 Reasoning-gap activity, which involves deriving some new information from given information through processes of inference, deduction, practical reasoning, or a perception of relationships or patterns.
 One example is working out a teacher's timetable on the basis of given class timetables.
 Another is deciding what course of action is best (for example cheapest or quickest) for a given purpose and within given constraints.
 The activity necessarily involves comprehending and conveying information, as in an information-gap activity, but the information to be conveyed is not identical with that initially comprehended.
 There is a piece of reasoning which connects the two.

 Opinion-gap activity, which involves identifying and articulating a personal preference, feeling, or attitude in response to a given situation.
 One example is story completion; another is taking part in the discussion of a social issue.
 The activity may involve using factual information and formulating arguments to justify one's opinion, but there is no objective procedure for demonstrating outcomes as right or wrong, and no reason to expect the same outcome from different individuals or on different occasions.

+Cognitive Accounts

+Cognitive accounts of TBLT examine how learners allocate mental resources such as attention and memory during tasks, focusing on how task design influences language performance and learning.
+Two influential models dominate this approach: Peter Skehan’s Limited Attentional Capacity Model (Trade-Off Hypothesis) and Peter Robinson’s Cognition Hypothesis (Multiple Resource Model).
+These models offer contrasting explanations of how cognitive load and task complexity interact with linguistic performance.

+Limited Attentional Capacity Model (Trade-Off Hypothesis)

+Skehan’s model assumes that learners have a single, limited attentional pool, meaning that focusing on one aspect of language (e.g., meaning) detracts from others (e.g., accuracy or complexity).
+This trade-off hypothesis suggests that increasing task complexity strains available cognitive resources, leading learners to prioritize some linguistic dimensions at the expense of others.

+Skehan and Foster identified three key task characteristics that influence cognitive load: